nais/doc/docs/reference/glossary.md

 ### Elasticsearch

 [Elasticsearch](https://www.elastic.co/elasticsearch/) is a search engine that is used to store logs.
-It is a very powerful tool that can be used to create alerts and dashboards.
-Elasticsearch is used by many open source projects and is the de facto standard for logs in the cloud native world.

-### Grafana Loki

-[Grafana Loki](https://grafana.com/oss/loki/) is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
-It is designed to be very cost-effective and easy to operate, as it does not index the contents of the logs, but rather a set of labels for each log stream.